 Order of naming methods the client should use when resolving a name.

 External naming parameters.

 A group of shared memory structures that contain data and control information for an Oracle instance.

 Transmission Control Protocol/Internet Protocol.
 The standard communication protocol used for client/server communication over a network.

-TCP/IP with SSL protocol
+TCP/IP with TLS protocol